 Ores in Magmatic Arcs (KEA706/KEA707*)

-next course March 2017 (repeated every odd numbered year)
+next course (Indonesia) March, 2021 (repeated every odd numbered year)

 Intensive two-week field-based unit taught entirely in either Indonesia or South America (Chile and Peru).
 Unit includes visits to world-class porphyry and epithermal deposits and (South America only) IOCG deposits.
 Unit includes studies of the regional and local geology for the various districts visited, along with detailed evaluations of ore deposit characteristics, mineralisation styles and genetic models.
 Exploration techniques for porphyry and epithermal deposits are discussed and current results are evaluated in terms of various genetic models.

-For More Details: Download most recent flyer (PDF 753KB)
+For More Details (Indonesia): Download most recent flyer (PDF 2MB)

 Geometallurgy involves a quantified and comprehensive approach to ore characterization in terms of critical processing attributes: including blasting, crushing, grinding, liberation, recovery and environmental management.
 Key outcomes of improved geometallurgical knowledge are improved forecasting, reduced technical risk, enhanced economic optimization of mineral production, and improved sustainability.